-At UUCC, we want our children and youth to feel part of a supportive and caring community as they freely explore ideas about religion, develop their own spiritual beliefs, and build relationships with their peers.
-Our mission is to provide children with a fun and caring environment in which they are encouraged to ask questions and to develop Unitarian Universalist values.
-We aim to carry out the mission of the RCE program in a spirit of love, trust, cooperation, patience, and mutual respect.
+At UUCC, we want our children and youth to feel part of a supportive and caring community as they freely explore the concepts of religion, develop their own spiritual beliefs, and build relationships among their peers.

 Children Under 5

-We ask elementary, middle, and high school students to meet their parents in the Gathering Room when their RE class ends.
-This way, parents can begin socializing and RE teachers do not feel rushed to finish their lesson or activity.
+We ask elementary, middle, and high school students to meet their parents in the Gathering Room when their RCE class ends.
+This way, parents can begin socializing, and RCE teachers do not feel rushed to finish their lesson or activity.

 Infants, toddlers, and preschool children stay in the Under 5’s classroom until they are picked up by a parent or adult designee.

-UUCC employs a part-time Director of Religious and Character Education (DRCE), Dan Feldt.
-Dan has taught in the RE program at UUCC and served on the Religious Education Committee for twenty years.
+UUCC employs a part-time Director of Religious Education (DRE), Dan Feldt.
+Dan has taught in the RCE program at UUCC and has served on the Religious Education Committee for the past sixteen years.
 This background gives him a valuable perspective on the elements of an involving educational experience.
-Dan believes that the lively introduction of new ideas and respectful dialogue between the children and the teacher set the cornerstones for a life of spiritual growth and discovery.
+With a MFA degree in Theater Arts, he brings a sense of collaboration to his interaction with the children and the RCE instructors.
+He’s also directed a number of holiday plays at UUCC.
+Dan believes that the lively introduction of new ideas and respectful dialogue between the children and the teacher set the cornerstone for a life of spiritual growth and discovery.

 - set a tone of respect and caring